Choosing Appropriate Backing Plates

 Table 2: Thermal Conductivity of BP Materials

-It is apparent that there are a number of important factors outside of cost and experience which can influence the appropriate choice of backing plate for a specific target and process.
+Several important factors outside of cost and experience can influence the appropriate choice of backing plate for a specific target and process.
 Beyond CTE and conductivity, engineers often need to consider the impact of sputter rate and water pressure on the target and bond.

-Since the assembly spans a hot target surface via a gradient to the backside of a cold backing plate, the forces acting on the target and the plate must be rationalized.
+Since the assembly spans a hot target surface via a gradient to the backside of a cold backing plate, the forces acting on the target and plate must be rationalized.
 In all pure Cu cases, careful water pressure, sputter power and number of uses are combined with careful observation to stave off debonding (due to bowing) or cracking (due to heat load and cracking) of targets.
 Alternative materials for bonding and backing plates carry their own risks.
-However, increasing interest in Molybdenum backing plates versus other high CTE materials like 304SST and 6061 Al or even seemingly more CTE friendly Titanium, may indicate a determination to overcome issues such as cracking targets or the higher heat load of reactive processes.
+However, increasing interest in Molybdenum backing plates versus other high CTE materials may indicate a determination to overcome issues such as cracking targets or the higher heat load of reactive processes.

 Let's Work Together